 How I did it: The first UX book I read was “Designing Interactive Systems: A comprehensive guide to HCI and interaction design”.
 It offered an extensive introduction to the field and was part of the reading materials for the user-centered design course.
 Since then, I wanted to ‘absorb’ it all.
 So, I started reading one after another articles and books about UX, research and product development.
 I also connected with the professor teaching the course (later, he ended up at Google) asking for tips and feedback on my CV/motivation letter.
 Among the things he mentioned was “See if you can highlight more how you are going to combine your past work in marketing research with user-centered design”, or “Emphasize your ability to work in cross-disciplinary teams”.
 His feedback helped me a lot to improve and prepare for the job search.

 The worst that can happen if you apply is that you get a rejection, but there’s at least a chance to be invited for an interview.
 With every application, you increase your chances.
 If you don’t apply, there’s no chance.

 - Apply even if your experience doesn’t fully match the job requirements.
 Sometimes, companies can take a chance on you and hire based on potential.
 However, you do need to effectively translate your current experience (Tip #1) and have a solid motivation.
 Craft an engaging motivation letter, if you are particularly interested in an organization.

 - Apply even if there’s no position available.
 Consider open applications, especially for organizations that you’d be particularly excited to join.
-This is how I got into the field (see below).
+This means reaching out to an organization even if they do not have an open role.
+It’s how I got into the field (see below).